 What do you do if you have been suffering for months from one of these annoying and often debilitating injuries?
 The good news is that there are still treatments that can help.
 The simplest takes patience and it is called “benign neglect”.
 Many of these injuries will heal on their own without any intervention!
 Observational studies indicate that tennis elbow and plantar fasciopathy are often these types of "self-limiting" injuries which heal in approximately 80% of patients within one year.
 Even more, the vast majority of patients with tendinopathy will respond to conservative or non-operative care.

 But what if you haven’t improved or don’t have the patience to wait a year to get better?
 There are options!
 As a physician, my goal is to alleviate discomfort with treatments that will cure the condition, not just alleviate pain.
-Logically, I'm looking to heal degenerative disease with regenerative medicine.
-Regenerative medicine is unique in that it tries to change and actually heal diseased tissue rather than treating pain only.
 The simplest and most commonly prescribed way to regenerate diseased tissue is through strength-based exercise.
 Resistance rehab training exercises cause micro trauma to the diseased tendon.
 The microtrauma created by exercise alerts the body to initiate the healing process.
 The goal is to transform the degenerative tissue into something stronger, more functional, and ultimately less painful.
 (Think weightlifter who gets bigger stronger muscles with resistance training).
 We are attempting to enable the body to restore normal tendon appearance and function.
 The healing process requires patience but is often very successful.
 In fact, for something like Achilles tendinosis, exercises are the best initial treatment and has proven to be very successful.

 More stubborn injured tendons will need more direct stimulation of the tissue to initiate the healing response.
 With various minimally invasive procedures, doctors can restore a dormant, degenerative tendon back into its physiologically and functionally normal state.
 Again, we do this by carefully creating a new injury in the tendon to give the body a "second chance" to heal!
-Some of the treatment options include percutaneous needle procedures, injection of tissue growth factors, platelet-rich plasma, or stem cells.
 Although no single treatment has proven to be a "silver bullet", having more options to offer can often result in spectacular outcomes.
 Many procedures I offer hold great promise for curing even the most stubborn chronic soft tissue injuries.